10 Best Lightweight Desktop Environment for Arch Linux

 ③ KDE Plasma

 The third pick on our list is KDE Plasma, which is an environment suited for Arch.
-This environment is a bit heavier than XFCE or i3wm, but it makes up for it with keyboard-friendly shortcuts and other features such as its file manager and touchscreen support.
+This environment is a bit heavier than XFCE or i3wm, but it makes up for it with keyboard-friendly shortcuts and other set of applications such as its file package manager and touchscreen support.
 It also has other apps that will come in handy for your activity and an efficient software center.

-However, KDE Plasma isn’t suited for PCs with older hardware and it threatens to slow down Arch.
+However, KDE Plasma desktop isn’t suited for PCs with older hardware, and it threatens to slow down Arch.
 KDE Plasma can still be customized to make it optimal for keeping your PC efficient by removing some cosmetic features.

 Click this to know how to install KDE Plasma on Arch.